angelog27/SteamProject/README.md

 In order to run the program simply run the app.py program which is inside of the backend folder.
 * step 1 is to run the app.py script
-* In the terminal there will be a url as http://localhost:5000/ or a 1:27:5000 like link in which you can click and run view the live server
+* In the terminal there will be a url as http://localhost:5000/ or a 1:27:5000
-* Click the URL and it will bring you to the live server
+* Double click the index.html file and click the open with live server or go to http://localhost:5000.
+Make sure the live server extension is installed on vscode
 * You MUST enter a 17 digit steam ID in order to login and properly get a random achivement
 * A username is optional
 * Once you enter your 17 digit steam ID you can press LOGIN, and then press the random achievement button to fetch a random achievement